Walking With Elephants: A Visit To Wildlife SOS In Mathura

 I could smell the musty scent of the red earth.
 There was no breeze and it was a few hours before sunset.
 With every step that Maya and Phoolkali took, small fragments of earth flew up leaving a cloud of dust in their wake.

-My child, Elijah, flanked her other side, feeding her bananas every few steps or so.
+My child, Elijah, flanked her other side, feeding her bananas every few steps.
 At one point, Maya stepped off the path as if intending to go a different way.
-Elijah gently guided her back, tempting her with her favourite treats.
+Elijah gently guided her back, tempting her with her favorite treats.

-“A mahout-in-training,” proclaimed the mahout who accompanied and filmed us while walking backwards, which was quite a feat.
+“A mahout-in-training,” proclaimed the mahout who accompanied and filmed us while walking backward, which was quite a feat.

 Phoolkali, the other elephant, was a few steps behind us.
 We walked for almost an hour.
-The ellies needed their evening exercise.
+The elephants needed their evening exercise.
 It was tiring, yet exhilarating.

-It was nothing less than a privilege and humbling, to have walked beside these majestic beings and connected with them in a way that not many humans get to experience.
+It was nothing less than a privilege and humbling, to have walked beside these majestic beings and connected with them in a way that not many humans experience.

-A connection that was natural, not forced.
+A natural connection, not forced.
 Born of mutual respect, not pain or fear.
 In an environment where they were loved and cherished, by people who had rescued them from horrific circumstances and given them the care they deserved.

 No more would they have to take humans on rides, suffer undignified performances in a circus, be prodded with bullhooks, imprisoned in chains, or forced to stand in solitary confinement, deprived of the company of other friendly elephants, living their lives in pain and neglect.